 Generally, you should aim to use five to eight bullet points per position.
 Of course, your unique experience may require more or fewer details.
 Try to start each bullet point with an industry-specific action word to make the section stand out.

-As you look over the heavy machinery operator resume sample, you may notice that the sample applicant used a professional summary rather than an objective statement.
+As you look over the heavy machinery operator resume sample, you may notice that the sample applicant used a professional summary rather than a resume objective.
 Most hiring managers would prefer to see a summary because it goes over your most important skills, experiences, and accomplishments.

 However, objective statements can help first-time jobseekers or career changers point out why they want the job.
 If you decide to use this type of statement, try to point out why you want the job, how you can benefit the company, and the skills you have that make you right for the position.